RI-imaging/qpimage/docs/sec_introduction.rst

 - Phase retrieval from holographic images with a gaussian filter is implemented according to :cite:`Schuermann2015`.

-- Phase background image correction with a ramp filter fitted to a border of the image data was used in :cite:`Schuermann2015` and :cite:`Schuermann2016`.
+- Phase background image correction with a tilt fitted to a border of the image data was used in :cite:`Schuermann2015` and :cite:`Schuermann2016`.

+- Phase background image correction with a polynomial fitted to known background regions was introduced for DHM in :cite:`Colomb2006` (in this reference the phase correction is applied to the hologram data before field reconstruction).

 - Intensity background correction by dividing by a reference intensity image for tomographic imaging was used in